michaelcourcy/k10-automatic-dr/readme.md

 Disaster will emulate this scenario :
 - All application namespaces removed
-- Kasten and kasten namespace removed
+- Kasten helm release and kasten namespace removed

 And the  script `dr.sh` will :
 - Reinstall Kasten
-- Restore Kasten Catalog and all profiles
+- Restore Kasten Catalo, all profiles and all policies
 - Restore all the namespaces in parrallel

-This is only possible because Kasten if fully API oriented and designed with automation as a first preoccupation.
+This is only possible because Kasten is fully API oriented and designed with automation as a first preoccupation.
 Being able to completly automate the restoration of all the namespace in any new cluster has a strong impact on your RTO.
 This example will show how much serenity you can obtain when you can so easily test disaster recovery.